dfdeagle47/powerpoint-addin-save-async-issue/README.md

 1. Open PowerPoint
 2. Create a new presentation
 3. Insert the "[dev] Counter" add-in
 4. Once loaded, click on "Increment".
-The state should update and the logs should display "..."
+The state should update and the logs should display the `saveAsync` callback has been called.
 5. Click on the `<select />` element and change its value.
 6. Click on "Increment"